GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/fapi-ciba.md

 ```

 ## Token Request
-Token request MUST be gotten using also client authentication already configured for the client and the response will be the same than the the already defined in CIBA document.
+Token request MUST use the client authentication mode configured for the client and the response will be the same as defined in CIBA document.

 MTLS Request:
 ```